 The decision to revoke the certificates subordinate to the compromised entity is optional however; the AS Operations Manual describes the necessary processes.
 Where a superior CA is compromised, ALL immediately subordinate CAs are effectively revoked.

-The NCSC is to be notified immediately in the event of CA or private key compromise, or intentional or malicious cyber attack, or significant event affecting the PKI services only (ie. not a national natural disaster; or regional power outage),

 The Lead Agency will receive notification of all incidents where the continued integrity of service is impacted, and will provide a formal notice to cross-certified entities, and accrediting bodies, indicating the proposed corrective action and the estimated schedule for implementation.

 The PKI DRBCP details the restoration strategy for most common serious incidents or disasters.